lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 <h1 id="header_2"><span class = "overline">2023-05-26</span></h1>
 Jay was absent.

-Shawn and Lenny watched a couple of YouTube videos on
+Shawn and Lenny watched a couple of YouTube videos on Jehovah's Witnesses so that I can show them something I know about them and care for them.

 <h1 id="header_3"><span class = "overline">2023-06-01</span></h1>

-Discussion #1: What does "in Christ" mean?
+<h2>Discussion #1: What does "in Christ" mean?</h2>
 Analogy: the ark, the shelter, the chicken wings.

 be righteous, be separated,

-Point #1: The book of Hebrews to the New Testment is like the book of Deuteronomy to Torah.
+<h2>Point #1</h2>: The book of Hebrews to the New Testment is like the book of Deuteronomy to Torah.
 Both of them restate what are important in belief foundation.

 Hebrews 5:11-14 NLT
 (Hebrews 5:11-14 ESV)